adhishbiju2000/AgroAI-Assit-B.Tech-final-year-project/README.md

 **AgroAI Assist: CNN-Based Leaf Disease Detection with Real-Time Weather Alerts and Multilingual Chatbot Support for Farmers in India**
 **B-Tech Major Project**

----

-## Acknowledgements

-A special thanks to **Dr. Jinesh Melvin Y I**, Project Guide at *Pillai College of Engineering, Panvel*, for his continuous guidance, valuable feedback, and academic support throughout the development of this project.

-As the **Team Leader (Adhish Biju)**, it has been a great journey leading and coordinating the technical and research components of this project.

-Sincere thanks to my team members:
-- **Ashwin Baburaj**
-- **Yash Karande**
-- **Vuvarj Kolekar**

-for their dedication, teamwork, and valuable contributions toward the successful completion of *AgroAI Assist*.

----

 ## Introduction

 Agriculture remains the backbone of the global economy, yet farmers face significant challenges in early disease detection, weather unpredictability, and access to expert knowledge.
 Traditional diagnostic methods are time-consuming, expensive, and often unavailable in remote areas.
 Delayed disease identification leads to substantial crop losses, affecting both yield and farmer livelihoods.